May 11, 2021 #COVID Update for #Ward24 #Scarborough #Toronto

 Official Global Travel Advisory

-I am continuously updating my social media platforms and my website with up to date information:
+I am continuously updating my social media platforms and my website:

 All my Best,